-We develop a theory of spin fluctuations of exciton-polaritons in a quantum microcavity under the non-resonant unpolarized pumping.
-It is shown that the spin noise is sensitive to the scattering rates in the system, occupation of the ground state, statistics of polaritons and interactions.
-The spin noise spectrum drastically narrows in the polariton lasing regime due to formation of a polariton condensate, while its shape becomes non-Lorentzian owing to interaction-induced spin decoherence.
+We develop a theory of spin fluctuations of exciton-polaritons in a semiconductor microcavity under the non-resonant unpolarized pumping.
+It is shown that the corresponding spin noise is sensitive to the scattering rates in the system, occupation of the ground state, statistics of polaritons, and interactions.
+The spin noise spectrum drastically narrows in the polariton lasing regime due to formation of a polariton condensate, while its shape can become non-Lorentzian owing to interaction-induced spin decoherence.

 \emph{Introduction.} Quantum microcavity is a system where a semiconductor quantum well is placed between the Bragg mirrors making it possible to achieve the strong coupling between the light and matter.
 In this system the energy is coherently transferred back and forth between the photon trapped in the microcavity and the exciton, the elementary excitation of the semiconductor.
 First observed by Weisbuch \textit{et al.}~\cite {PhysRevLett.69.3314}, the strong coupling results in the formation of mixed light-matter quasiparticles, exciton-polaritons, extensively studied since then~\cite{microcavities,sanvitto_timofeev}.
-The exciton-polaritons combine an extremely small effective mass, inherited from the photon, and strong interactions between themselves and with the environment due to the excitonic fraction in this quasiparticle, allowing one to study plenty of fascinating phenomena including polariton lasing~\cite{Christopoulos}, which consists in accumulation of a huge number of polaritons in a single quantum state (non-equilibrium condensate) and spontaneous emission of coherent light by this state.
+The exciton-polaritons combine an extremely small effective mass, inherited from the photon, and strong interactions between themselves and with the environment due to the excitonic fraction in this quasiparticle.
+These quasiparticles are at the origin of several fascinating phenomena, which primarily include polariton lasing~\cite{Christopoulos}: macroscopic accumulation of polaritons in a single quantum state (non-equilibrium condensate) accompanied by spontaneous emission of coherent light by this state.